Nabeel-Asghar/Emuu/README.md

 ## To run Emuu Client
 1. Make sure Node is installed [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and then install Yarn [here](https://classic.yarnpkg.com/en/docs/install#windows-stable)
 2. Navigate to emuu-client and run `yarn install` and then `yarn start`
+3. Navigate to emuu-client and run `npm install react-bootstrap bootstrap` and then `npm install react-router-dom`